 Presently a major non-grain food crop and the most widely cultivated tuber globally, potatoes often travel from one part of the world to another to claim their coveted spot on store shelves and dining tables.
-Nonetheless, how do traders, retailers and consumers know where these potatoes exactly come from?
-How can potato growers assure them of the produce’s quality and safety?
+Nonetheless, how do traders, retailers, and consumers know where these potatoes exactly come from?
+How can potato growers assure them of the vegetable’s quality and safety?

-The quality of the potato and its nutritional value is determined not only by how it is produced, stored and handled by various actors along the supply chain, but also by the quality of seed potatoes used to cultivate them.
+The quality of the potato and its nutritional value is determined not only by how it is produced, stored, and handled by various actors along the supply chain, but also by the quality of seed potatoes used to cultivate them.
 Some of the finest varieties of seed potatoes in India originate from the state of Punjab.
-A state well-known for its high-quality seed potatoes, nearly 70% of its produce provides for the seed requirement of other potato-producing states including Bihar, Uttar Pradesh, West Bengal, Gujarat, Maharashtra, Madhya Pradesh, and Karnataka.
+A state well-known for its high-quality seed potatoes, nearly 70% of the total harvest provides for the seed requirement of other potato-producing states including Bihar, Uttar Pradesh, West Bengal, Gujarat, Maharashtra, Madhya Pradesh, and Karnataka.

-However, only less than 1% of all seed potatoes produced here are currently those certified by the Punjab Seed Certification Authority, which makes it extremely difficult for potato growers to differentiate genuine seeds from spurious ones.
-The sub-par seed potatoes sold in the name of Punjab-grown seed potato is also severely impacting the credibility and the brand value of the authentic, high-quality seeds.
+However, only less than 1% of all potatoes produced here have the seed certification by the Punjab Seed Certification Authority, which makes it extremely difficult for potato growers to differentiate genuine seeds from spurious ones.
+The sub-par seed potatoes sold in the name of Punjab-grown seed potatoes are also severely impacting the credibility and the brand value of the authentic, high-quality seeds.

 Capturing farm data at critical points establishes end-to-end traceability to the life cycle of seeds.
 Following tests for quality assurance and certification by PAGREXO, unique QR codes are printed on each of the seed potato packets during the packaging and warehousing process.
 This will enable buyers to trace the origin of the seed potatoes and determine exactly where the seeds are coming from, how the seed potatoes were cultivated, and whether they are PAGREXCO-certified or not.